Frequently Asked Questions (General)

 What if I have a general complaint, but it does not fall within the jurisdiction of the Hearing Examiner?

-If I need to contact someone in the City involved in my appeal how do I find their phone number?
+If I need to contact someone in the City involved in my appeal how do I find their phone number or email address?

 Can I read a review of the Hearing Examiner's business for the year?